 - Resynthesis of muscle and liver glycogen.

-The energy function has as its ultimate objective obtaining ATP, which is the molecule that will allow muscle contraction to occur.
+The ultimate goal of the energy function is to obtain ATP, which is the molecule that will allow muscle contraction to occur.

-To obtain it, however, the carbohydrates that come from our diet or from the storage deposits of Glycogen (reserve carbohydrates) that we have stored in the muscles and in the liver must be previously degraded.
+To obtain it, however, the carbohydrates that come from our diet or from the glycogen storage deposits (reserve carbohydrates) that we have stored in the muscles and liver must be previously broken down.

-This degradation is intended to obtain Glucose molecules (H2C12O6), which are going to be the main way of obtaining energy, which is GLYCOLYSIS.
+The purpose of this degradation is to obtain Glucose molecules (H2C12O6), which will be the main way to obtain energy, which is GLYCOLYSIS.
 The ultimate goal of this metabolic pathway is to obtain ATP.

-The second function has to do with glycogen resynthesis, or what is the same, the need after any sports practice to eat carbohydrates to “replenish” again the buckets that have been emptied during activity.
-It is mainly about not being in energy debt with our body continuously after doing our training, since this can have adverse effects on our performance, not only in sports, but also in our daily lives.
+The second function has to do with glycogen resynthesis, or what is the same, the need after any sport to eat carbohydrates to “fill up” again the bins that have been emptied during activity.
+It is mainly a question of not being in continuous energy debt with our body after carrying out our training sessions, since this can have adverse effects on our performance, not only in sports, but also in our daily life.

-It is also important to clarify that from a physiological point of view, there are other very interesting metabolic pathways for training that provide extra energy to the glycolysis pathway, and that in specific strategies our body is capable of perform and recover without the need to ingest carbohydrates in a timely manner.
+It is also important to clarify that from a physiological point of view, there are other very interesting metabolic pathways to train that provide extra energy to the Glycolysis pathway, and that in specific strategies our body is capable of perform and recover without the need to ingest carbohydrates in a timely manner.

-There are several types of carbohydrates and they are classified according to the length of their carbon chain They are basically divided into two basic categories:
+There are several types of carbohydrates and they are classified according to the length of their carbon chain.
+Basically they are distinguished into two basic categories:

-- Sugars – they are soluble in water and directly digestible by our body (glucose, sucrose, fructose),
+- Sugars – are soluble in water and directly digestible by our body (glucose, sugar, fructose),

-- Complex Sugars or Carbohydrates – Composed of longer chains of sugars, they are not soluble in water and to be digested they must be degraded in our body until its simplest version.
+- Complex sugars or Carbohydrates – composed of longer chains of sugars, they are not soluble in water and to be digested they must be broken down in our body until its simplest version.